 Below are the key elements to be included in the A/B testing that has a direct impact on the app conversion rate:

 - App icon – Impress the potential user with a catchy app icon.
-Try with different emojis, color palettes, backgrounds, and elements connected with the brand image.
+Try with different emojis, colour palettes, backgrounds, and elements connected with the brand image.

 - App screenshots – Work on the screenshot orientation, visual effects, and interesting caption.
 Also, add testimonials and awards to grab user attention.